-At first glance, the impact of the incident didn't appear too serious as the company had a contingency plan in place for data recovery in the form of a remote cloud back-up.
+WannaCry spread rapidly from computer to computer.
+Within just 24 hours, over 230,000 computers had been infected ▶ plan in place for data recovery in the form of a remote cloud back-up.
 The solution was fairly straightforward: the business could simply recover their data from the cloud.

-Unfortunately, when the business attempted to restore their data, it was discovered that their cloud backup had been failing since 2014.
+Unfortunately, when the business attempted to restore their data, it

 This meant that every document, design specification, drawing or print for each of the projects and proposals they'd undertaken over the past three years was now unrecoverable.